OpenDSA/OpenDSAX/Doc/source/Introduction.rst

         :alt: alternate text
         :align: center

 #.
-When you click the advanced button a new options will appear JSAV-Based Materials, OpenDSA Content and OpenDSA Module which will allow you to add OoenDSA JSAV Materials, Contents and Modules to your courseware.
+When you click the advanced button the following options will appear: JSAV-Based Materials, OpenDSA Content and OpenDSA Module which will allow you to add OpenDSA JSAV Materials, Contents and Modules to your courseware.

     .. image:: _static/studio_course_unit_xblocks.png
         :width: 997px